If you are not familiar with modules, check out Ansible - Getting Started with Modules.

 insertbefore: BOF

-In this example, state: present is used so that "new line" is appended if the file does not currently contain any lines matching "new line".
+In this example, state: present is used so that "new line" is appended if the file does not currently contain any lines matching "new line" which is the default behavior thus this parameter isn't required.
 If there is already a line matching "new line", nothing will be appended.

 - name: append new line EOF if doesn't exist